mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/install/install-onprem/index.md

 Before installing, verify that your environment meets the following basic requirements:

-* [Docker Desktop][install_docker] version 18.09.2 or later.
-You must have Docker Desktop installed on the host where the Konvoy command line interface (CLI) will run.
-For example, if you are installing Konvoy on your laptop computer, be sure the laptop has a supported version of Docker Desktop.
+* [Docker][install_docker] version 18.09.2 or later.
+You must have Docker installed on the host where the Konvoy command line interface (CLI) will run.
+For example, if you are installing Konvoy on your laptop computer, be sure the laptop has a supported version of Docker.

-* [kubectl][install_kubectl] v1.16.9 or later.
+* [kubectl][install_kubectl] v1.17.6 or later.
 You must have `kubectl` installed on the host, where the Konvoy command line interface (CLI) runs, to enable interaction with the running cluster.

 ## Control plane nodes